-Since February of 2010 the audit committee has been comprised of Greg Smith (Chair), Thomas Harris and John Craven, all of whom meet the independence requirement set out in NI 58-101 and under National Instrument 52-110 - Audit Committees ("NI 52-110").
+The audit committee comprises of Greg Smith (Chair), Igor Akhmerov and Daryl Gilbert.
+Igor Akhmerov and Daryl Gilbert meet the independence requirement set out in NI 58-101 and under National Instrument 52-110 - Audit Committees ("NI 52-110").
+The Company is availing of the exemption as noted in part 6 on NI 52-110.